Nursing

 - Served in the military

-In accordance with the policy of the Virginia Community College System (VCCS Policy 3.6.3) students may not normally enroll in the same course more than twice.
-Enrollment is defined as staying in the course beyond the drop/add period.
+In accordance with policy of the Virginia Community College System (VCCS Policy No. 5.6.3) students may not normally enroll in the same course more than twice.
+Enrollment is defined as staying in the course beyond the add/drop period.

-- A student who receives a failing grade for the clinical component of a nursing course will receive a grade of "f" for the course and will not continue in the nursing program. (see Appeal Process)
+- A student who receives a failing grade/rating for the clinical component of a nursing course will receive a grade of “F” for the course and will not be able to continue to progress in the nursing program course series.

-- A student who fails clinical, based on any aspect of professional behavior will not be able to continue in the nursing program and must seek readmission into the program
+- A student who fails an NSG course, based on any aspect of professional behavior will not be able to continue in the nursing program and may not be eligible for readmission.
+Eligibility will be stated on the student’s unsatisfactory or exit interview communication.

 - Nursing students must complete all nursing courses within each level with a grade of “C” or better before progressing to the next level.

-- The student must reapply in writing and submit an appropriate success plan to the program head and nursing dean by the identified deadline, determined by the program head, and meet current admission requirements.
-This success plan should outline how the student's circumstances have changed to allow them to be successful in the program if they were to be admitted again.
+- Students who seek readmission into the program, not repeating all first-semester courses, must: 1) submit their intent to be readmitted in writing to the program director, 2) complete another program application, 3) submit an appropriate success plan to the program head who will share with the readmission committee, by the identified deadline, determined by the program head, and 4) meet current admission requirements.
+This success plan should outline how the student’s circumstances have changed to allow them to be successful in the program if they were to be admitted again.
+If reapplying to the program to repeat all first-semester courses, all admission steps must be completed.

 - Readmission to the clinical component is NOT guaranteed and will be determined on an individual basis.

 - Students being considered for readmission will need to pass a readmission written test, as determined by nursing faculty, with a grade of 80% or higher.
 The student will also need to pass a skills test with success defined by the faculty.
 These tests will determine that the student has retained the necessary knowledge previously learned in the program, to start back where they left off.
-If the student does not obtain a minimum of 80% on the readmission written test or successfully pass the skills test, they must reapply to the program to start back in the first semester.
+If a student does not obtain the minimum threshold on the readmission written test or successfully pass the skills test, they must reapply to the program to start back in the first semester, repeating all first-semester courses.

 - Any first-semester NSG course failure results in reapplication to the nursing program.
 The student must complete all program admission/application requirements.
 Readmission testing (#5) will apply to any courses the student successfully passed, but chooses not to repeat.